John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

       https://github.com/John-R-Wallace-NOAA/PacFIN_Logbook_Download_and_Cleanup

-2) Thornson's (VAST) [https://github.com/James-Thorson-NOAA/VAST] was applied to the data, using the code in:
+2) Thorson's [VAST](https://github.com/James-Thorson-NOAA/VAST]) was applied to the data, using the code in:

        VAST Petrale CW NOCV Biomass n_x = 600.R